JJBR13/Justin-Brown-milestone-project-one/README.md

 > i.
 Being a holiday bound client, I want to see a variety and style of campervans available to hire.

 2. Reviews of past clients "What Our VanLifers Say".
 This was important to achieve the user story:
-> i.
-Having limited holiday options, I want to see previous customer comments as a trustworthy company.
+> I. Having limited holiday options, I want to see previous customer comments as a trustworthy company.

 3. The "Feel The Wanderlust Gallery".
 This was important to achieve the user story:
 > i.
 As a travel broker, I want an up-to-date gallery of images of the van and locations traveled to create insight and hype for